dscardoso/cardoso_and_dahis_2024/README.md

 This package does not include the mortality data maintained by the United Nations.
 These data is publicly available from [United Nations World Population Prospects 2022 website](https://population.un.org/wpp/Download/Standard/CSV/).

 The code is embedded in a Quarto document.
-The latest version of this document can be viewed on the browser following this link:
+The latest version of this document can be viewed on the browser following [this link](https://rawcdn.githack.com/dscardoso/cardoso_and_dahis_2024/3f4923de1d4f93a97df412d9202ed255c561c75d/replication_code.html).